mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-Reloads the server configuration in case you want new settings to be applied.
+Reloads the server configuration and applies new settings.

 **Format**